laftho/express-chrono/README.md

 **Options**

 *header* - boolean or string of the header name.
 Defaults to false.
-If true the default header is X-Response-Latency
+If true the default header is X-Response-Time

 *format*
  * *s* - seconds, default, e.g `1.029382120s`